tonytettinger/Udacity-Front-End-Web-Developer-Nanodegree/Project3-MemoryGame/README.md

 ## Built with

 * [Font Awesome](https://fontawesome.com/) - Icons
-* [SweetAlert](https://lipis.github.io/bootstrap-sweetalert/) - Advanced style alert function
+* [SweetAlert](https://lipis.github.io/bootstrap-sweetalert/) - Advanced style for alert function

 ## Acknowledgements

 Project uses starting index.html and app.css file for card grid and styling with use of Flexbox.